WildcardSearch/twitch-chat-bot/ROADMAP.md

 ✅ 0.1.0 — Removed dependency upon `request` (`node-streamelements` replaced with custom drop-in.)

 ✅ 0.2.0 — Error System revamped.
-Simple, but extensible and practical.
+Simple, extensible, and practical.

 # 0.3.0 `tmi.js`
 - expand available events
 - document available resources in Wiki
 - research services provided and exploit as many as are practical
+- provide access to customize tmi.js through initialization options

 # Other (To Be Scheduled)